Nangpa La shooting incident: Aftermath

 On 12 October 2006, the official Chinese news agency, Xinhua, reported that the border guards had been "forced to defend themselves" after the refugees had thrown stones at them while trying to cross the border.

 Matei successfully smuggled his footage of the shooting out of the country.
 On 14 October 2006, Matei was interviewed on the Romanian television station Pro TV.
 Footage of the incident was shown during the interview.

-Chinese authorities initially denied that Kelsang Namtso, a 17-year-old Buddhist nun, had been killed during the 30 September shooting, saying instead that she had been captured and later died in a hospital due to "lack of oxygen."
-On 23 October 2006, after the release of the footage showing Namtso being shot, the Chinese authorities changed their account.
-They confirmed that Namtso had been killed by gunfire during the 30 September shooting.

-The incident received global media attention concerning the issues of the Chinese occupation of Tibet and human rights violations in Tibet.
+The incident received global media attention concerning human rights in Tibet.
 On 12 October 2006, the United States Ambassador to China, Clark T. Randt, lodged a formal protest regarding China's treatment of the refugees.
 On 26 October 2006, the European Union Parliament passed a Joint Motion for a Resolution on Tibet, making explicit reference to the shooting.

 On 30 November 2006 at the meeting of the UN Human Rights Council in Geneva, Switzerland, 16 non-governmental organizations issued a joint statement questioning the UN High Commissioner for Human Rights on the steps taken concerning the 30 September killing of a Tibetan in the Nangpa Pass.
 However, the High Commissioner did not respond to questions posed about the Nangpa Pass killing.